cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 <!-- 1. // TODO: more activities -->

 ## Explore Tech Preview Features

+Explore some of the new Tech Preview Kubernetes features, there's some suggestions below.

 #### Configure and View the Kubernetes Dashboard
 1. Navigate to the Summary page of your Kubernetes by clicking on the `Kubernetes` button in the sidenav on the left